ugorji/go/codec/README.md

 would be encoded as a string.
 However, with extension support, you can encode any of these however you like.

+## Custom Encoding and Decoding

+This package maintains symmetry in the encoding and decoding halfs.
+We determine how to encode or decode by walking this decision tree

+  - is type a codec.Selfer?
+  - is there an extension registered for the type?
+  - is format binary, and is type a encoding.BinaryMarshaler and BinaryUnmarshaler?
+  - is format specifically json, and is type a encoding/json.Marshaler and Unmarshaler?
+  - is format text-based, and type an encoding.TextMarshaler?
+  - else we use a pair of functions based on the "kind" of the type e.g. map, slice, int64, etc

+This symmetry is important to reduce chances of issues happening because the encoding and decoding sides are out of sync e.g. decoded via very specific encoding.TextUnmarshaler but encoded via kind-specific generalized mode.

+Consequently, if a type only defines one-half of the symetry (e.g. it implements UnmarshalJSON() but not MarshalJSON() ), then that type doesn't satisfy the check and we will continue walking down the decision tree.

 ## RPC

 RPC Client and Server Codecs are implemented, so the codecs can be used